 The closure of the flagship factory mirrored the decline of the textile industry in Cleveland, which peaked with 6,100 employees in 1979.
 15 By 1990, it had been pared down to 3,200.

 The manufacturing equipment was auctioned off on October 2.
 16

-The Richman Brothers unit of Woolworth had become unprofitable by the early 1990’s, and in 1992, Woolworth closed the Richman unit.
+The Richman Brothers unit of Woolworth had become unprofitable by the early 1990s, and in 1992, Woolworth closed the Richman unit.
 1 Nine stores in Cleveland were closed, along with 251 others nationwide, 3 and a total of 4,500 workers were let-go.
-A number of the stores were converted into the company’s more successful speciality stores, such as Champs Sports, Foot Locker and Northern Reflections.
+A number of the stores were converted into the company’s more successful specialty stores, such as Champs Sports, Foot Locker, and Northern Reflections.

-Ng sought federal approval to establish an EB-5 regional investment centre, which would allow the investors to seek international money.
+Ng sought federal approval to establish an EB-5 regional investment center, which would allow the investors to seek international money.
 17

 - “Richman Brothers Co.”
 Encyclopedia of Cleveland History.
 Case Western Reserve University, 20 June 1997.
 Web.
 4 Aug.
 2015.

 - Breckenridge, Tom, and Michelle Jarboe.
 “Chinese Investment Group Plans to Redevelop Richman Bros.
 Building.”
 Cleveland Plain-Dealer.
 Web.
 5 Oct.
 2009.
 Article.

 - “Richman Chain Will Be Closed.”
 New York Times.
 Web.
 3 Apr.
 1992.
 Article.

 - Cuff, Daniel F. “Richman Brothers Gets a Nee Chief Executive.”
 New York Times.
 Web.
 25 Jan.
 1990.
 Article.

 - Freeh, John. “‘You’ve Slapped Us in the Face.’”
 Cleveland Plain-Dealer 17 May 1990: 21C.
 Print.